GastonKreps/SalaciaML-2-Arctic/README.md

 Details are explained in our paper published in *Frontiers of Marine Science*, named **SalaciaML-2-Arctic -- A deep learning quality control algorithm for arctic ocean temperature and salinity data**.

+## Limitations

+*SalaciaML-2-Arctic* is restricted to work correctly only for data similar to UDASH, i.e. temperature and salinity profiles, measured by CTD, bottle samples, mechanical thermographs and expendable thermographs, located north of 65 °N.

 ## Training / Reproduce

 The folder Training contains all information how to reproduce our analysis.
 Further the code can be used to extend or improve our algorithms.